-In this formulation the analogue of the (extended) configuration space is the finite-dimensional space of field variables $y^a$ and space-time variables $x^\mu$, and the analogue of the phase space is the polymomentum phase space of variables $(y^a, p_a^\mu, x^\mu)$.
-Note that when the number of space-time dimensions $n=1$ this formulation reduces to the familiar Hamiltonian formulation in mechanics.
-At the same time it provides an alternative to the standard extension of the Hamiltonian formulation to field theory which is based on the space-time decomposition and infinite-dimensional spaces of field configurations and, therefore, is limited to the globally hyperbolic space-times only.
+In this formulation the analogue of the extended configuration space is the finite-dimensional space of field variables $y^a$ and space-time variables $x^\mu$, and the analogue of the extended phase space is the polymomentum phase space of variables $(y^a, p_a^\mu, x^\mu)$.
+Note that when the number of space-time dimensions $n=1$, this formulation reproduces the standard Hamiltonian formulation of mechanics.
+At the same time, it provides an alternative to the standard extension of the Hamiltonian formulation to field theory, the canonical formalism, which is based on the space-time decomposition and infinite-dimensional spaces of field configurations and, therefore, is applicable only on globally hyperbolic space-times.

-The term ``precanonical'' stems from the observation that the symplectic structure (and other structures) of the canonical formalism can be related to, or derived from, those of the De Donder-Weyl (or polysymplectic, or multisymplectic) formalism by restricting the latter to the surface of initial field configurations at a fixed moment of time (which we call the Cauchy surface) and integrating over it \cite{ikanat,kijtul,sniat,gotay2,gimmsy,ikan-pla,helein2}.
+We will refer to the DW Hamiltonian formalism and the related quantization as ``precanonical'' based on the observation that the symplectic structure and other structures of the canonical Hamiltonian formalism in field theory can be related to, or derived from those of the De Donder-Weyl (or polysymplectic, or multisymplectic) formalism by restricting the latter to the surface of initial field configurations at a fixed moment of time (which we call the Cauchy surface) and integrating over it \cite{ikanat,kijtul,sniat,gotay2,gimmsy,ikan-pla,helein2}.

-Though the idea of an approach to field quantization based on the Hamiltonian-like formulation above was discussed already by Hermann Weyl himself in 1934 \cite{w34}, it was not further developed because an analogue of the Poisson bracket in the DW Hamiltonian formalism was not known until it was constructed using the polysymplectic structure on the polymomentum phase space in \cite{ikanat,bial96,go96} (see also \cite{paufler,forger,helein,mydirac,roy,baez,vanker} for later discussions and generalizations).
+Though the idea of an approach to field quantization based on the DW Hamiltonian formulation was discussed already by Hermann Weyl himself in 1934 \cite{w34}, it was not further developed, because an analogue of the Poisson bracket in the DW Hamiltonian formalism was not known until it was constructed using the polysymplectic structure on the polymomentum phase space in \cite{ikanat,bial96,go96} (see also \cite{paufler,forger,helein,mydirac,roy,baez,vanker} for later discussions and generalizations).